-First-year and transfer students who have been admitted during fall term in the TRIO-SSS programs are required to take the course offered during fall term (ALS 109 & UEXP 399 Transfer Transitions course) and will receive two tuition free credits.
+First-year and transfer students who have been admitted during fall term in the TRIO-SSS programs are required to take the course offered during fall term (UEXP 399 TRIO Incoming Student Success Course) and will receive two tuition free credits.

 Course Description: